-Edited by estrella sacragon, Anonymous, Eng, Lynn and 3 others
+Edited by estrella sacragon, Eng, Lynn, Nerissa Avisado and 2 others

 Entering into college is something a lot of graduating high school students look forward to.
 College is the time when you become your own person, break free from the confines of home life, and are able to assume responsibility of every decision that you make.
 College is an enlightening and refreshing experience, but can also be overwhelming for many.
 To kick off your college experience, here are helpful tips on how to prepare.

 How to Prepare for College Life

 - 4One beneficial device to invest in is a "jump-drive".

 How to Decide What Major You Should Take in College